Our Story

 GICAM (Groupe International Chirurgiens Amis de la Main) was founded in 1998 as an international non-governmental organisation (NGO).
 In 2023, it became a Foundation, based in Lugano, Switzerland.

-In 27 years of activity, GICAM has carried out 90 missions, involving 264 volunteers from 10 different nationalities.
-The missions have been held in 10 countries — including Benin, Burkina Faso, Ghana, Kenya, Sierra Leone, Togo, Tanzania, Uganda, India and Ecuador — reaching a total of 76,895 people visited and performing surgical interventions on 11,010 patients affected by hand disabilities.
+In 28 years of activity, GICAM has carried out 95 missions, involving 264 volunteers from 12 different nationalities.
+The missions have taken place in 11 countries — including Benin, Burkina Faso, Ghana, Kenya, Sierra Leone, Togo, Tanzania, Uganda, India, Ecuador and Laos — providing medical care to 77,100 patients and performing 11,180 surgical procedures for people affected by hand disabilities.

-Through surgical and reconstructive hand procedures, our multidisciplinary team of surgeons, anaesthetists, nurses and hand therapists restores hand function in people with birth defects, burns, trauma and paralysis.
+Through these procedures, our multidisciplinary team – composed of surgeons, anaesthetists, nurses and hand therapists – restores hand function in people affected by congenital malformations, burns, trauma and paralysis.

-Our goal is to restore autonomy and dignity, especially for women and children who live in situations of extreme need, without access to adequate care.
+Our mission is to restore autonomy and dignity, particularly for women and children who live in situations of extreme need and without access to adequate care.

-Each mission involves a multidisciplinary team of professionals with complementary skills, capable of ensuring a comprehensive approach to patient care.
-The international character of the Foundation is reflected in the composition of the teams, which include volunteers from Switzerland, Italy, the Czech Republic, Australia, the United States, France, Germany, Belgium, Malawi and Uganda.
+Each mission involves a multidisciplinary team of professionals with complementary skills, ensuring a comprehensive approach to patient care.
+The Foundation's international character is reflected in the composition of its teams, which include volunteers from Switzerland, Italy, the Czech Republic, Australia, the United States, France, Germany, Belgium, Malawi and Uganda.

-Missions usually last one to two weeks and involve close collaboration with local hospital staff, who receive support and training throughout all clinical and surgical activities.
+Missions typically last one to two weeks and are carried out in close collaboration with local hospital staff, who are supported and trained throughout all clinical and surgical activities.